Aragonese Crusade: History

 In 1285, Philip the Bold entrenched himself before Girona in an attempt to besiege it.
 The resistance was strong, but the city was taken.
 Charles was crowned there, but without an actual crown.
 On 28 April, Cardinal Jean Cholet placed his own hat on the count's head.
 For this, Charles was derisively but not unaffectionately nicknamed roi du chapeau ("king of the hat").

 The French soon experienced a reversal, however, at the hands of Peter III's admiral, Roger de Lauria.
-The French fleet was defeated and destroyed at the Battle of Les Formigues.
+The French fleet was defeated and destroyed at the Battle of Les Formigues, on the Catalan coast near to Palamós.
 As well, the French camp was hit hard by an epidemic of dysentery.
 Philip himself was afflicted.
 The heir to the French throne, Philip of Navarre, opened negotiations with Peter for free passage for the royal family through the Pyrenees.
 But the troops were not offered such passage and were decimated at the Battle of the Col de Panissars.
 The king of France himself died at Perpignan, the capital of James of Majorca, and was buried in Narbonne.
 Peter did not long survive him.

 Historian H. J. Chaytor described the Aragonese Crusade as "perhaps the most unjust, unnecessary and calamitous enterprise ever undertaken by the Capetian monarchy."
 W. C. Jordan has blamed it for the young Philip's opposition to papal interference in French foreign policy upon his succession, which had long-reaching consequences for Europe.
 The crusade's legacy to France was slight, but Majorca was devastated as an independent polity.
 Alfonso III annexed Majorca, Ibiza, and Menorca in the following years.
 In 1295, the Treaty of Anagni returned the islands to James and the Treaty of Tarascon of 1291 officially restored Aragon to Alfonso and lifted the ban of the church.